hargoniX/bachelor/thesis/thesis.typ

 ```]

 === verix <verix>
-As mentioned above verix is the code that interacts with the hardware and thus
+As mentioned above, verix is the code that interacts with the hardware and thus
 the code that we are interested in verifying.
 The driver itself is largely
 based on the ixy driver, originally published in @emmerichixy and later ported to Rust in
 @ellmannixy.
 The three main differences between our port and the Rust original